yannicklansink/Dev-info-support-.net/Blok 7/SECDEV.md

 - authenication (signing)
 - non-repudiation (signing)

 Kerckhoff principle: A cryptosystem should be secure even if everything about the system, expect the key, is public knowledge (open source).
+6 principles of Kerckhoff:

 Symmetric crypto: same (secret) key is shared between parties Asymmetric crypto: public key and private key voor elke gebruiker.